NickJS1231/Final-Project/README.md

 # Portfolio Utility: A Comparative Analysis <br> <br>
 ### The Research <br>
 This project aims to assess the utility of a given portfolio theme (i.e., sustainability, low beta, Technology, etc.) when compared to a larger sample benchmark (the S&P 500).
 At large scale (the big question), research in this area aims to validate the marginal utility of increased diversification by showing compromises in utility in a given subset of the larger sample.
 More directly, this research aims to show which themes of portfolios have which effects relative to the larger sample.
-Essentially, how much utility do you sacrifice by restricting your portfolio to a given theme of securities? <br><br>
+Essentially, how much utility do you sacrifice by restricting your portfolio to a given theme of securities? <br>
+***Official Research Question:*** How many utils are sacrificed/gained based by investing in a specifically themed portfolio? <br><br>
 **What it will look like** <br>
 To visualize this, the project will create a dashboard that graphs the efficient frontier of a large sample (the S&P 500).
 Additionally, upon selection, the dashboard will then graph the efficient frontier of the subsample of the data based on a given portfolio theme.
 The themes will include:
  - Stability <br>